Luna-devv/mellow-web/public/docs/text-to-speech.md

 **Note:** This feature is experimental.
 Please note that usernames written in languages other than the actual written message will cause the Text to Speech to fail.

 ### 🛒 Message queue
-Queue up sent messages, messages are spoked in the same order as they were written.
+Queue up sent chat to speech messages, to be spoken in the order they were sent.
+This is useful for long conversations or when multiple users want to speak at once and will prevent any messages from being skipped and Wamellow returning an error stating that someone else's message is still being spoken.

 ### 🔏 Max message length
 Set a maximum length for messages to avoid spamming.